• Skip to main content

 It is your travel guide to serendipity, freedom, and joy of life.

-For the past decade I’ve traveled the world almost full-time thanks to my online money-making tree.
+For the past decade I’ve traveled the world almost full-time.
 What I’ve constantly noticed was how much of an impact your belongings have on the joy of your trip.
 It made me realize that minimalism is truly a privilege of the rich.
 The gurus weren’t lying!

 The result?

-The only times I carry a (tiny) bag is when I go on extended periods and need my laptop for work.
-Regardless, I am always as mobile as a bird.
+The only times I carry a bag is when I go on extended periods and need my laptop for work.
+In either case, I am always as mobile as a bird.

-You recognize the classic backpacker look, don’t ya?
+You know that classic backpacker look.
 The colorful bracelets all over the arms.
 The disgusting, sweaty, worn-out T-shirt.
 The gigantic Lonely Planet guide.
 And the huge NASA rocket harnessed on the back.

-What the heck do backpackers (rocketpackers?) fill it with?!
-To me, this is absolute insanity.
+What the heck do backpackers (rocketpackers?) fill it with?
+To me, that is absolute insanity.
 Back in my days in the Israeli Defense Forces, I had the fetid privilege of spending months in the harsh desert.
 The funny thing?
-Neither myself nor my comrades ever carried so much luggage.
+Neither me nor my comrades ever carried so much luggage.

-This joke actually becomes more ridiculous when backpackers see how better equipped I am compared to them.
-At first, they’re unable to fathom the idea.
+The joke becomes even more ridiculous when backpackers see how better equipped I am, compared to them.
+They’re unable to fathom the idea.
 How can this guy carry that little and look cleaner than me?

-The “secret” (as secrets always are) is elegant and simple:
+The secret, as secrets always are, is both elegant and simple:

 Benefits of Traveling Light

-• Less frustration and wasted time.
-You won’t have to wait at the airport for your luggage, or worse, get frustrated when you lose it (more common than you think).
-Going on and off airports will be blazing fast.
+- Less frustration and wasted time.
+You won’t have to wait at the airport for your luggage, or worse, get frustrated if the airlines loses it.
+Also, going on and off airports will be blazing fast.

-• Cheaper flight fares.
-Most low-cost airlines charge additional money for anything more than a tiny handbag.
-Under my philosophy, you’ll always comply with onboard luggage policies.
+- Cheaper flight fares.
+Most low-cost airlines charge additional money for anything bigger than a handbag.
+With my philosophy, you’ll always be complying with onboard luggage policies.
 In other words, you’ll save money.
 (Related: How to Find Cheap Flight Tickets)

-• Flexibility and comfort.
-You won’t have to waste energy carrying heavy luggage, or finding a place to accommodate it while you’re out there exploring.
+- Flexibility and comfort.
+You won’t have to waste energy carrying luggage, or finding a place to store it.
 You’ll have less back pain.
-You won’t feel exhausted after an hour.
-You’ll do much less laundry.
+You’ll do less laundry.
 Traveling light is pure beauty.
 It allows you to jump on opportunities and adventures as they come.
 Serendipity will find you.
 This, my friends, is what real freedom looks like.

-• Better infusion with the local culture.
-There is some degree of disrespect when you come all the way to a Third World nation holding that big, shiny DSLR camera.
-Being more modest in appearance will make you more inviting and attract more interactions with the locals.
+- Better infusion with the local culture.
+There is a degree of disrespect when you walk around Cambodia holding a big, shiny DSLR.
+Being more modest in appearance will make you more inviting, and attract more interactions with the locals.

-• Less risk.
-Because you’ll be traveling with so little, you won’t look like the average tourist.
+- Less risk.
+You’ll be traveling with little, so you won’t look like the average tourist.
 You’ll look more like an expat.
 Vendors will be less likely to rip you off, and malicious people will be less likely to rob you.
-(Related: Best Way to Take Money Abroad and Avoid Being Robbed)
+(Related: Best Way to Take Money Abroad)

-• You simply don’t need more.
-Cyril Northcote Parkinson was known for his disrespect to the lack of human efficiency at managing resources.
-His Parkinson’s Law suggests that “work expands so as to fill the time available to its completion”.
-Likewise, luggage expands so as to fill the space available in it.
-When your boss gives you eight hours to complete a task, it tends to take eight hours to complete it.
-But if he says you’re free to go home if you finish it in two hours, I bet you’ll find a way.
-Likewise, no matter the size of your bag, you’ll always find a way to fill it up.
+- You don’t need more.
+Cyril Parkinson was known for his disrespect to the lack of human efficiency at managing resources.
+He suggests that work expands so as to fill the time available to its completion.
+If you have eight ours to finish a task, it’ll tend to take you eight hours.
+Likewise, your luggage expands so as to fill the space available.
+No matter the size of your bag, you’ll always find a way to fill it up.

-• You begin to appreciate simplicity.
-Before going on my first long minimalist trip abroad, I had given my entire wardrobe to charity.
+- Simplicity.
+Before going on my first long minimalist trip, I had given my entire wardrobe to charity.
 I won’t lie, giving everything away did itch.
 But it was a great lesson, a reminder of the enormous amount of trash the human race accumulates.
-Shortly after, I learned a refreshing lesson: An unnecessary item you once owned quickly loses its meaning when gone.
-You forget it ever existed.
-When you travel without physical burdens, I find that you’re more focused on your surroundings and the simple joy of life itself.
+Shortly after, I learned a good lesson: An unnecessary item you owned quickly loses its meaning when gone.
+You forget it existed.
+Leaving all those physical burdens behind means you’ll be more focused on your trips, on life itself.

 Minimalist Travel Gear Packing List

-My philosophy is not to stink like a barefoot hippy.
+My philosophy isn’t stinking like a barefoot hippy.
 It is to be efficient.
-You want to gear up intelligently.
-We’re going to carry only a few items, so it’s super important to make the right choices to ensure we’re as lean and mean as possible.
+You want to choose your gear wisely and skillfully.
+We’re going to carry just a few items, so it’s crucial to make the right choices and ensure we’re as lean and mean as possible.
 Therefore, our fabric of choice is this:

 Wool.

-The nastiest mistake I see on the travel trail is the use of cotton or synthetic “travel gear”.
-The latter may dry quickly and wick sweat away, but it stinks like a mofo.
-The former not only stinks, but also becomes sweaty, takes ages to dry, and doesn’t keep you properly warm when it’s getting chilly.
+The nastiest mistake I see on the travel trail is the use of synthetic “travel gear”, or cotton.
+The former may dry quickly and wick sweat away, but it stinks like a mofo.
+The latter not only stinks, but also becomes sweaty, takes ages to dry, and doesn’t keep you warm enough when it’s chilly.

 And so, our savior is wool.
 But why wool?

-• Doesn’t stink.
-Wool is naturally anti-microbial and odor-resistant, and quickly evaporates sweat into the air.
-That means you’ll rarely have to wash it.
+- Doesn’t stink.
+Wool is naturally anti-microbial and odor resistant, and quickly evaporates sweat into the air.
+You’ll rarely have to wash it.
 You can go weeks with a single set of wool clothing.
 If it does begin to smell, it’ll often be because of food stains rather than sweat.

-• Properly regulates body temperature.
+- Regulates body temperature.
 Wool is naturally both breathable and insulating.
-It evaporates sweat and keeps you dry in summer, and excels especially in keeping you warm when it’s cold.
+It evaporates sweat and keeps you dry in summer, and excels at keeping you warm when it’s cold.

-• Dries incredibly fast.
-Imagine being caught in a tropical monsoon.
-With cotton, you’ll have to change your clothes if you got wet.
+- Dries super fast.
+Imagine a tropical monsoon showering you out of nowhere.
+With cotton, you’ll have to change your clothes as soon as you can.
 With wool, you’ll be dry again before you know it.
-This is like a superpower.
+Wool can also absorb a lot more water before you “feel wet”.

-• Doesn’t wrinkle.
-Wool is naturally resistant to wrinkles because of the structure of its fibers.
-This means you’ll never look like a homeless person.
+- Doesn’t wrinkle.
+Wool is naturally resistant to wrinkles because of the structure of its fibers, so you’ll never look like a homeless person.
 And no more time wasted ironing if you’re a business traveler!

-You can use any type of wool – Cashmere, Mohair, etc. I like Merino wool (which comes from New Zealander sheep) best.
-It’s super soft, elegant and is widely available commercially.
-Plus it never itches like those sweaters your grandma used to knit for you when you were a child.
+You can use any type of wool – Cashmere, Mohair, etc. I like Merino wool, which comes from New Zealander sheep, because it’s soft, elegant, widely available commercially, and never itches like those sweaters Grandma used to knit for you when you were a child.

 So, without further ado…